minus5/reading-list/README.md

 What I have noticed is that most never specifically focus on developing this skill area.
 It is common opinion that you will improve your problem solving skills by enhancing your field of expertise.
 But I don't agree.

 I see problem solving as a separate field and I believe that you need to actively focus on improving it and this is something I will talk about today.
-The problem is it's not so straightforward as enhancing your programming skills.

 Within a company, we asked ourselves what can we do to help younger colleagues enhance problem solving and thinking skills?
+The problem is it's not so straightforward as enhancing your programming skills.

-First thing we did, we looked how our senior experts get there.
+The first thing we did, we looked how our senior experts get there.

 ## RECOMMENDED READING LIST

 *SLIKA NAŠE KNJIŽNICE + LINK NA PUBLIC KNJIŽNICU* [minus5 library](https://minus5.libib.com/)

-We realized that our CEO and CTO are both bookworms, and we have a company library with over 250 printed pieces.
-So we decided to use it to support growth of our colleagues.
+Our CEO and CTO are both bookworms, and we have a company library with over 250 printed pieces.
+So we realized that one of the things we can do to support grow of our colleagues is to encourage them to read books.

 So we could just tell everybody to read all 250 titles (and all other millions of books available online) and problem solved :)